gredmayne/finbourne-task/README.md

-This project implements a Least Recently Used (LRU) cache in C#.
+This project implements a **Least Recently Used (LRU) cache** in C#.

-It is designed to be reusable, and easy to integrate into systems that require efficient memory management and fast data access.
+The cache is generic (LRUCache<TKey, TValue>), reusable, and easy to integrate into systems that require efficient memory management and fast data access.
 The cache stores key-value pairs and automatically evicts the least recently used item when its capacity is exceeded.
 It also has a notification mechanism for evictions, making it suitable for scenarios where cache needs to be monitored.

+Trade-offs / future improvements have been noted (for a real-world scenario)

-Approximate time spent: _ hours.
+Approximate time spent: 3-4 hours.